 As of September 2017, the Education Act was amended and school boards are now responsible for providing Before-and-After School programs for children age 6-12 years (in addition to Full-Day Kindergarten) where there is sufficient demand and viability.

 For more information on the Board's mandate, please refer to the Ministry of Education's Before-and-After School Programs Kindergarten – Grade 6 Policies and Guidelines for School Boards.

 Tenant Work Requests

 Child care tenants who need to request maintenance work or a tenant-funded improvement project from Facility Services should consult the updated Tenant Work Requests guideline.

 If you require routine maintenance or repair, the head caretaker will submit a notification to Facility Services on your behalf.
 However, if the work is a tenant-funded improvement project, a Facilities Work Request form or Viability Review Request form must be completed.
 Your head caretaker and FTL (Facility Team Leader) can help you identify which form needs to be completed.

 *reminder: always use these links to access the current guidelines and forms.

 Child Care Resource Manual

 The Child Care Resource Manual (2015 Edition) is intended to serve as a repository of relevant information related to child care in TDSB schools.
 The purpose of the Child Care Resource Manual is to gather all information relevant to policies, procedures and practices, and to strengthen the links between child care programs and school programs in order to provide a seamless experience for children and families.
-We strongly recommend that you visit Board’s website on a regular basis to find the most current version of this manual.

 Indigenous Cultural Competency - Resources